sanjaymaniam/OpenKindlerWeb/README.md

 I host a demo at https://kindlerweb.herokuapp.com/.
 You can easlily set up your instance by pasting a secret key in `settings.py`.

 Note that this project is nowhere near complete.
-Contributions and suggestions are always welcome!
+Contributions and suggestions are always welcome.

-Thanks to [TheInkEdge](https://www.instagram.com/theinkedge/?hl=en) for help with the front-end :)
+Thanks to [TheInkEdge](https://www.instagram.com/theinkedge/?hl=en) for help with the front-end!

+- To Do:
+  - [ ] Write a "How To Set Your KindlerWeb Up" section
+  - [ ] Brainstorm: How do you let people join in and ruminate on ideas they find interesting?